CHANGE IS GOOD

 -Progressive Overload still reigns supreme when it comes to continual growth.
 Your training plan must respect this fundamental rule to progress.

--The weight must still be challenging for the rep range you are going for.
+-The weight must still be challenging for the rep range you are aiming for.

 -No you still wont add any significant amounts of muscle by only partaking in long bouts of cardiovascular fitness.